How to design a mobile web site

 Go beyond Smartphones-Smartphones are not the only type of cell phone.
 Many people still own a normal mobile phone with WAP or GPRS connectivity.
 Make sure your site is viewable even by older phones.

-Just need to stop for a minute and mention the people from Concept marketing.
+Just need to stop for a minute and mention the people from Futureboard.
 This informative article wouldn't have been possible without their input.
-They are a fantastic Brampton based distribution service over in Ontario and they were able to give me a bit of an education on the topic I'm covering.
-If you're in need of their services, take a look at their site at http://concept-marketing.com/.
+They are a well reviewed graduate recruitment agency over in OTH and they were able to give me a bit of an education on the topic I'm covering.
+If you're in need of their services, take a look at their site at http://futureboardconsulting.com.
 OK, back to it!

 Consolidates Your Brand-Using the same colors, font, background, and logo to use on your website.
 Make your customers feel immediately at home, and immediately recognize the characteristics of your brand.